byemc/ByeBot/README.md

 A bot by [Bye](https://byemc.xyz/)

-Thos could be written better... open a PR to help out!
+This could be written better... open a PR to help out!

 ![ByeBot logo](https://static.byemc.xyz/byebot/byebotpic.png)